 Robert Carradine (Dr Rico Symes), Katie Savoy (Lorena Christmas), Rib Hillis (Hamm), Henssy Pichardo (Munoz), Hector Then (Harold), Mangui Rodriguez (Bonnie), Ton Evangelista (Rick Hoffman), Akari Endo (Veronica), Conan O’Brien (Himself)

 In Santo Domingo, the Dominican Republic, marine biologist Lorena works for her uncle Munoz, an unscrupulous marine world owner.
-She has caught a baby sharktopus and is trying to train it against its animalistic urges at the same time as he urges her to put it on public display.
+She has caught a baby sharktopus and is trying to train it against its animalistic urges.
+At the same time, he urges her to put it on public display.
 Back in the USA, the industrialist Rico Symes unveils the pteracuda, a genetically-engineered pterodactyl/barracuda hybrid that has been created for weapons use.
 However, as soon as the pteracuda is sent on its test flight, the computer system is taken over by an employee in the pay of a foreign government.
 With the pteracuda running amok and no way to control it, Symes decides to buy the sharktopus from Munoz with the idea of using it to stop the pteracuda.
-Instead, the two creatures run amok.
+Instead, the two creatures proceed to run amok.

-Produced by Roger Corman, Sharktopus (2010) was an effort that sought to copy the fad for gonzo shark movies that we have had in the 2010s with the likes of Shark in Venice (2008), Jersey Shore Shark Attack (2012), 2-Headed Shark Attack (2012), Sharknado (2013) et al. Among these, Shaktopus was cheaper and more indifferently slung together than most of the other entries.
-Following on the trail of Mega Shark vs Giant Octopus (2009) and sequels, this offers up a title bout that pits the sharktopus against another hybrid creature.
+Produced by Roger Corman, Sharktopus (2010) was an effort that sought to copy the fad for gonzo shark movies that emerged in the late 2000s and became widespread throughout the 2010s with the likes of Shark in Venice (2008), Jersey Shore Shark Attack (2012), 2-Headed Shark Attack (2012), Sharknado (2013) et al. Among these, Shaktopus was cheaper and more indifferently slung together than most of the other entries.
+Following on the trail of Mega Shark vs Giant Octopus (2009) and sequels, Sharktopus vs Pteracuda offers up a title bout that pits the sharktopus against another hybrid creature.

 The one area that does work is the title battles.
-The effects are completely crap but at least you have to commend Kevin O’Neill, a former visual effects supervisor, of staging the fights well.
-The one scene (purportedly directed by Corman himself) that gets the spirit of what these shark films should be is where talkshow host Conan O’Brien turns up playing an asshole version of himself, only to get his head bitten off and the severed head then tossed about by a beach volleyball team.
+The effects are completely crap but at least you have to commend Kevin O’Neill, who runs a visual effects company Flat Earth Productions in his day job, of staging the fights well.
+The one scene (purportedly directed by Corman himself) that gets the spirit of what these shark films should be is where talkshow host Conan O’Brien turns up playing an asshole version of himself, only to get his head bitten off and the severed head then be tossed about by a beach volleyball team.

-This was subsequently followed by a further sequel Sharktopus vs Whalewolf (2015).
+This was subsequently followed by a further sequel Sharktopus vs Whalewolf (2015), also directed by Kevin O’Neill.